-The IFRS 2 costs relating to the 7% BEE employee transaction is amortised over 5 years from date of grant.
+The IFRS 2 cost relating to the 7% BEE employee transaction is amortised over 5 years from date of grant.
 The initial grant of awards occurred on 1 August 2007 and the amortisation of the IFRS 2 cost relating to this award commenced in the second half of 2007.
 These initial awards vested on 1 August 2012.

 The BEE employee equity participation trusts' subscription consideration for the original issue in 2007 of 9 740 908 B ordinary shares was funded through contributions by the respective operating entities in Tongaat Hulett.
-The notional vendor finance provided to the employees was recovered at the maturity of the scheme through the repurchase by Tongaat Hulett of 6 383 283 B ordinary shares (as determined in accordance with predetermined repurchase formulae) on the fifth anniversary of the effective date, at R0,01 per B ordinary share.
+The notional vendor finance provided to the employees was recovered at the maturity of the scheme through the repurchase by

+Tongaat Hulett of 6 383 283 B ordinary shares (as determined in accordance with predetermined repurchase formulae) on the fifth anniversary of the effective date, at R0,01 per B ordinary share.
 These B ordinary shares were repurchased by Tongaat Hulett for a consideration of R63 833 and immediately cancelled.
 The remaining 3 357 625 B ordinary shares were converted to listed ordinary shares in Tongaat Hulett Limited.
-Of these listed ordinary shares, 1 880 431 shares were delivered to beneficiaries who had participated in the initial award on 1 August 2007.
+Of these listed ordinary shares, 1880431 shares were delivered to beneficiaries who had participated in the initial award on 1 August 2007.
 Of the MSOP participants whose shares vested, 70% elected to hold their shares in Tongaat Hulett.
-During the year ended 31 March 2016, a further 96 305 ordinary shares became available for delivery to employees.
-The remaining 830 888 listed ordinary shares are still time constrained for up to five years.
+During the year ended 31 March 2017, a further 181 809 ordinary shares (2016: 96 305 ordinary shares) became available for delivery to employees.
+The remaining 649 079 listed ordinary shares (2016: 830 888 ordinary shares) are still time constrained for up to five years.

-In accordance with IFRS, the ESOP Share Trust and MSOP Share Trust are consolidated by Tongaat Hulett and, consequently, the remaining 830 888 listed ordinary shares are reflected in BEE consolidation shares in the consolidated financial statements.
+In accordance with IFRS, the ESOP Share Trust and MSOP Share Trust are consolidated by Tongaat Hulett and consequently the remaining 649 079 listed ordinary shares are reflected in BEE consolidation shares in the consolidated financial statements.
 These shares are taken into account for the purposes of the earnings per share and headline earnings per share calculations.